sherpa/sherpa/docs/evaluation/cache.rst

 stored value is returned, otherwise the model is evaluated and added to the `_cache` dictionary.
 In order to keep the cache size small, the `_queue` array is used to remove an existing value from the store when a new value is added.
-The default size for the `_queue` array is a single value, but it can be changed by
+The size for the `_queue` array is set to :py:attr:`~sherpa.models.model.ArithmeticModel.cache` elements (the default value for this attribute is 5).
-:ref:`the startup method <startup-modelcacher1d>`.

 .. _startup-modelcacher1d: